jrmihalj/jrmihalj.github.io/_posts/2016-9-10-hierarchical-data-management-and-visualization.md

 Hyperbole aside, let's start by generating some realistic, nested data.
 We'll be testing Bergmann's rule that body size increases with elevation (as a proxy for temperature) by sampling along different mountains.
 We'll sample multiple individuals of many species, representing many genera, sampled across multiple mountains.
 Lots of nestedness here.

 There's a lot of non-independence going on with this type of nested sampling.
-You'd expect body size to vary more among genera, than among species within a given genera, and there is probably variation among mountains.
-This all effects the intercept of body size.
+You'd expect body size to vary more among genera than among species within a given genera, and there is probably variation among mountains.
+This all affects the intercept of body size (i.e. the average body size within groups).
 There might be similar non-independence in the relationship between body size and elevation (i.e. the slope).
 We'll code this type of non-independence as random effects on the interecept and slope, below.

 This blog is focused on managing and visualizing hierarchical data.
-In a later post, I'll use this same generative example to illustrate proper statstical models to handle all of this non-independence.
+In a later post, I'll use a very similar generative example to illustrate proper statistical models to handle all of this non-independence.

 {% highlight r %}